GitTejas/Classic-Albums/README.md

 # Phase 2 Project: Classic Albums App
 Welcome to the Classic Albums React App, where you can share your favorite albums with fellow music enthusiasts!
 Whether it's a universally acclaimed classic or your personal bias, all submissions are welcome here.

-Our frontend web application allows you to easily submit new albums and explore a curated list of 'classic' albums, determined by sales figures.
-Each entry includes details such as the artist, album name, and track count.
+Our frontend web application allows you to easily submit new albums and explore a list of classic albums.
+Each entry includes details such as the artist, album name, sales and track count.

 Don't hesitate to add your favorite album to the mix!
 Even if it hasn't earned widespread recognition as a "classic," your submission is valuable.
 Let's spark engaging discussions about overlooked gems and timeless favorites alike.